DoggersHusky/silverstripe-fa-picker/README.md

 ### What's New

-- switched to use FontawesomeIconsListCustom yml config to prevent duplicate icons
+- switched to use **FontawesomeIconsListCustom** yml config to prevent duplicate icons
 - clicking sharp now allows you to select type
-- Duotone has been moved from the type bar to the family bar
 - when you click a family, the type buttons are filtered down to only show you what's available
 - added support for display logic
+- added support for all sharp icons not just sharp solid
+- pagination no longer remembers the page when choose a family/type
 - updated documentation

 ### Future